-Utah’s Bears Ears National Monument is sitting at the center of a national controversy, along with many other recently designated National Monuments, whose fate remains uncertain.
+For quite some time, Utah’s Bears Ears National Monument has been sitting at the center of a national controversy, along with many other recently designated National Monuments.

 The enormity of the Bears Ears region makes it one of the country’s best playgrounds, so if you’d like to take a peak before it’s (potentially) sold to the highest bidder, here are five epic hikes you might want to tackle.

 The Sundance Trail is an adventurous 1,200-foot journey down a talus slope that leads directly into the Dark Canyon.
 The path winds its way around cottonwood trees and chiseled pools all leading down to a basin full of waterfalls to explore.
 It’s not an easy hike, but the rewards are certainly worth the effort.
 It’s just one of several entryways into the abyss that is Dark Canyon, which starts out at the high point of Elk Ridge.

 If you’re up for a serious challenge, make your way to the peak of Hotel Rock.
 The sweeping canyon vistas of the surrounding valley are more than enough to take your breath away, if you can reach them.
 Treacherous slick rock and dirt double-track make up 1,200 feet of winding climbs to the top.
 It’s popular among mountain bikers, so be heads up as you share the path.